 The Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted in July 2010, requires that companies provide shareholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of their named executive officers in accordance with the compensation disclosure rules of the SEC.
-We intend to hold such an advisory vote on the compensation of our Named Executive Officers, commonly known as a "Say-on-Pay" vote, each year in connection with our annual meeting of shareholders until the next vote on the frequency of the "Say-on-Pay" vote or until our Board otherwise determines that a different frequency for this advisory vote is in the best interests of our shareholders.
-The next advisory vote on the frequency of "Say-on-Pay" votes will occur no later than 2025.
+We intend to hold such an advisory vote on the compensation of our Named Executive Officers, commonly known as a "Sayon-Pay" vote, each year in connection with our annual meeting of shareholders until the next vote on the frequency of the "Say-on-Pay" vote or until our Board otherwise determines that a different frequency for this advisory vote is in the best interests of our shareholders.
+Following the advisory vote on the frequency of future "Say-on-Pay" votes at this year's Annual Meeting, the next such advisory vote on the frequency of "Say-on-Pay" votes will occur no later than 2031.